FDA Food Safety Modernization Act: Legislative history

 The events of September 11, 2001, reinforced the need to enhance the security of the United States.
 Congress responded by passing the Public Health Security and Bioterrorism Preparedness Response Act, "The Bioterrorism Act," which President Bush signed into law June 12, 2002.

 The Bioterrorism Act of 2002 granted the FDA administrative detention authority over food items if there is credible evidence or information that indicates the food presents a threat of serious adverse health consequences or death to humans or animals.
 The new (FSMA) law broadens that authority, allowing for administrative detention based on ‘reason to believe’ that the food item has been misbranded or adulterated’ and thus violates a legal standard for the product.

-President Obama signs FSMA into law.

 The first version of the law, the Food Safety Enhancement Act, passed the House on June 9, 2009.
 However, negotiations with the Senate led to the final product, the "Food Safety and Modernization Act."
 The bill was passed by the Senate in November 2010 by a vote of 73–25.
 However, because of a tax provision added to the bill, (which is constitutionally required to begin in the House), the vote did not count.
 There was concern that with the short time left in the lame-duck session, the bill would not get the time needed to be voted on and passed.
 Attempts to add the bill to the continuing resolution for government funding were scrapped over the objection of Senator Tom Coburn.
 Eventually, however, the Senate moved on December 19, 2010, to pass the fixed bill by unanimous consent by a voice vote.
 The House went on to approve the bill by a vote of 215 to 144 on December 21, 2010.
 President Barack Obama signed the bill into law on Tuesday, January 4, 2011.

 Although this bill is meant to address food safety, there are, according to food safety advocate Bill Marler, some issues with its effectiveness.
 Many facilities, such as farms, restaurants, and nonprofit food establishments in which food is prepared for or served directly to the consumer are exempt from the requirements of the bill.
 Also exempt are facilities that produce food solely for non-human animals.